JiayiWu/Introduction-to-Programming/2019task/fe/task1/readme.md

 ### Last to Say
 Every question is welcomed only after you have seriously consider it and could not find a solution.
-And if there are words in this doc that makes you confused, it's my fault and please point it out to me as soon as possible.
+And if there are words in this doc that make you confused, it's my fault and please point it out to me as soon as possible.